 Humanity has long wondered how the stars, galaxies and life itself began?
-For stars to create atoms needs the stability of galaxies that would fly apart without dark matter that just so happens to stop that.
-We make energy by nuclear fission that breaks nuclei apart but stars make energy by nuclear fusion that merges Hydrogen nuclei into Helium, which needs neutrons that the weak force also just happens to allow.
-The laws of physics didn’t let nuclear fusion create the carbon atoms life needs until a just right energy resonance was found:
+For stars to create atoms needs the stability of galaxies that would fly apart without dark matter that happens to prevent that.
+We make energy by nuclear fission that breaks nuclei apart, but stars create energy by nuclear fusion, of Hydrogen into Helium, based on neutrons that the weak force just happens to allow.
+And this fusion can only create the carbon atoms needed for life because a just right energy resonance exists:

-The Goldilocks Effect is that our universe has an unreasonable number of parameters set just right for life, without which we couldn’t exist.
+The Goldilocks effect is that our universe has an unreasonable number of factors set just right for life, without which we couldn’t exist.
 For example:

-Were these values set “just so” by a kind creator or did a vast system spawn many universes and we just happen to be on the life-supporting one?
-The conclusion isn’t that the universe is designed for life as if so, it is a poor design because most of the universe is inhospitable to life.
-Yet it is true that the parameters of our universe are balanced on a knife edge, for as Susskind says:
+Were these values set just so by a kind creator, or did a vast system spawn many universes and we just happen to be on the life-supporting one?
+The Goldilocks effect isn’t that our universe is designed for life, as if so, it is a poor design because most of the universe is inhospitable to life.
+It is that the nature of our universe is balanced on a knife edge between the lushness of life and barren desolation:

 1. Strong force.
 If the strong force was stronger or weaker by just 1% there would be no carbon or heavier elements anywhere in the universe.